JohnTurnerPGH/diy-devs-hexo/source/_posts/learn-javascript.md

 - One javascript.info section
 - Three Edabit challenges

 The only real downside to this approach is that the two resources don't perfectly line up.
-They were made independently from each other, and while they both feel like the missing half for the other, some problems on Edabit around things like regex and recursion aren't covered until much later in javascript.info.
+Since they were made independently from each other, some problems on Edabit, such as those concerning regex and recursion, aren't covered until much later on javascript.info.

 It's also okay to skip problems on Edabit until you learn those topics, or skip ahead in javascript.info so you can tackle them in Edabit.

-But roughly this ratio will work pretty well for you.
+But this approach should still work very well for you.

 ## Step 5: Do a little bit every day

-With something like this, it's easy to get overwhelmed.
-Around 160 sections to read, and almost 1000 problems to work on.
-It can feel like a lot!
+With 160 sections to read, and almost 1000 practice problems to solve, it's easy to feel overwhelmed!

-The easiest approach I've found for tackling a big task like this is simple: do a little bit, every single day.
+The best approach I've found for tackling a big task like this is quite simple: do a little bit per day, and do it each and every day.

-It doesn't have to be a lot, you can just read one section and complete three problems and then stop.
-But don't take any days off.

-Keep track of your progress of doing a little work each day, using a habit tracking app like Habit List or Habit Bull, or even a physical calendar, and after a while it'll feel like something you'll just do, not something you'll dread.

-And the funny thing about habits like this is that once you build a small habit, it doesn't seem like a big deal to do a little more work on top of that, helping you to get more done and learn more faster.
+Even if all you do is read one section and complete three practice problems per day, as long as you do this every single day, you'll make real progress.

+Focus more on making sure you keep a daily streak going, that's much more important than how much work you put in per day, especially when you're starting out.

+After a while of keeping track of this streak of coding each day, it'll feel like something you just do, making it easier to do a little more work each day.

 ## Step 6: Tips for success

-Here are a few helpful tips that will go a long way in aiding you on this path.
+Here are some helpful tips that will aid you on this path.

 ### A: Stick to the plan

-This might sound obvious, since I just spent this entire article outlining a plan that will help you learn JavaScript, but it's so easy to get distracted.
+This might seem obvious, since I just outlined a plan that will help you learn JavaScript, but it's easy to get distracted.

-Before I had figured out the few best resources to use, all outlined here, it was so easy to jump from one resource to the next, and after enough time of doing this it feels like treading water: you're using a lot of energy but making very little progress.
+Before I had this plan, it was hard not to just jump from one resource to the next, and after a while I realized I was using a lot of energy without making much progress.

-That's not to say that this plan is all you'll ever need.
-In fact, I can guarantee you that you'll want to learn more than what this plan gives you.

-But start here, stick to it, and keep moving forward
+So start here, stick with this plan, and keep moving forward until you know all the content.

-### B: Repeat anything as needed
+### B: Repeat any section or content as needed

-There are going to be points in learning where you come across a concept, read the material, do practice problems, and still feel like you don't "get it."
+There are going to be times when you come across a concept, read the material on it, do practice problems, and still feel like you don't "get it."

-Too many people who make learn to code materials assume a "one and done" approach will work for everyone.

-It doesn't.

-In fact, there have been many times when I learned about a concept and didn't get it at first.

-The solution?
+Too many people assume you only need to be exposed to a concept once to fully grasp it.

+It rarely works that way.

+I can't count the number of times where I didn't understand something right away after being taught it.

-Repeat that section until you understand it.
+But there's a simple solution to this issue: go over the material again and again until you understand it.

-At the end of the day, it doesn't matter if you have to reread a section in javascript.info two times or 20 times.
-What matters is sticking with it, repeating it as you need to until you understand the concept.
+It won't matter in the grand scheme of things if it takes you two times, five times, or 20 times of rereading a section in javascript.info to understand it.
+What matters most is sticking with it, reviewing content until you understand it.

-This never leads to any real bragging rights, but to be honest I think most people actually struggle more with learning than the admit, and the few who do learn things the first time every time are the exceptions, not the rule.
+It never feels like something you can brag about, but to be honest I think most people struggle more with learning than they might admit, and the few how do learn things the first time, every time, are the exceptions, not the rule.

-I'm here to give you permission to reread that section, or go over that practice problem, again and again until you feel you understand it!
+So I'm here to give you permission to reread that section, or go over that practice problem, again and again until you get it!

 ### C: Commit to learning in public